syncd010/AoC2023/README.md

 Simplified 3D tetris is a nice one.
 Not much to say, for now it just tries to drop down each piece one place at a time and checks for collisions.
 A bit inefficient, takes a couple of seconds to run, so i need to revisit this, but not today.

 ## [Day 23](https://adventofcode.com/2023/day/23)
+Nice day, though the solution is too much inefficient (about 30s).
+Need to optimize it further, but not now.

 ## [Day 24](https://adventofcode.com/2023/day/24)